|

 Brandon Jinxiu Liu (刘锦绣)

-Dr. Yinxiao Li from Google DeepMind.
-I am working as a research intern in Bytedance, with Dr. Xuefeng Xiao and Dr. Yuxi Ren from Seed Team .
+Dr. Yinxiao Li from Google DeepMind, and Prof. Weiyang Liu from the Max Planck Institute and the Chinese University of Hong Kong.
+I also worked as a research intern at ByteDance with Dr. Xuefeng Xiao and Dr. Yuxi Ren from the Seed Team.

-I was a visiting student in Stanford AI Lab.
+I was a visiting student at the Stanford AI Lab.

-I have also worked at Westlake University & OPPO Research Institude, focusing on Unified Multi-modal Understanding and Generation Model,
+I have also worked at Westlake University and OPPO Research Institute, focusing on unified multimodal understanding and generation models,

-My long-term research goal is to build an AI system capable of controllably creating immersive, interactive and physically grounded 2D/3D/4D virtual worlds with the power of foundation model (LLM/MLLM, Image/Video/3D Diffusion), especially drawing inspiration from human nature and the real needs of designers and artists.
+My long-term research goal is to build an AI system capable of controllably creating immersive, interactive, and physically grounded 2D/3D/4D virtual worlds powered by foundation models (LLM/MLLM, image/video/3D diffusion), especially drawing inspiration from human nature and the real needs of designers and artists.

 I envision my upcoming PhD journey as an entrepreneurial venture—similar to founding a startup—driven by my "North Star" and focused on producing impactful, practical research.